batteries-included/batteries-included/static/src/content/post/context-ui-for-stability.md

 > accounts and block disablement actions against them.

 In other words the contextual information of ownership was not available to the person/system making the change.
-If the operator had been shown that some ui, a dialogue, or a warning that said "this is tagged as a prod service" it's very likely that the operator would have stopped and thought about what they were doing.
+If the operator had been shown some UI, a dialogue, or a warning that said "this is tagged as a prod service", it's very likely that the operator would have stopped and thought about what they were doing.